 How to Apply

 In general, the following minimum admissions criteria are recommended: A minimum grade point average of 3.0 on a 4.0 scale.
 Minimum GRE scores of 300 (combined verbal and quantitative).
 GRE Scores must be within the last five years.
 GRE Scores must be submitted to the University of Georgia Graduate School, not SOPHAS.
+The GRE is required for admissions.
+There are no exceptions.

 Applications are considered in their entirety before making admission decisions.

-The application process at requires two steps:
+The application process requires two steps:

 Brief summary of required UGA Graduate School application materials: